afunnydev/tinysociety/content/articles/2023-04-13-the-ultimate-guide-to-tiny-house-heaters.md

 A huge bonus of heat pumps is that they provide both heating and cooling for your tiny house.
 If you get a mini split, you can mount the air handling unit on the wall so it doesn't take up any additional space.
 The [Goodman 2.5 Ton 14 SEER](https://www.amazon.com/Goodman-2-5-SEER-Heat-Pump/dp/B0120UPP70/ref=sr_1_6?crid=1NT68YOGJBFAB&keywords=heat+pump&qid=1680875886&sprefix=heat+pump%2Caps%2C265&sr=8-6) heat pump comes with a thermostat and an excellent humidity control feature.

+However, it's crucial to ensure the efficient operation of your heat pump by performing regular maintenance.
+This includes tasks such as cleaning filters and coils, checking for signs of wear and tear, and scheduling [professional heat pump maintenance](https://dynamicheatandcool.ca/services/heat-pump/heat-pump-maintenance/) when needed.
+Proper maintenance not only enhances the longevity, but also ensures optimal performance throughout its lifespan.

 ### Heat pump pros and cons

 Pros: